m-clark/mixedup/README.md

 Provides extended functionality for mixed models.
 The goal of mixedup is to solve little problems that slip through the cracks from the various packages, broom, and others.
-Basically the idea is to create objects that are easy to use and mostly ready for presentation.
+Basically the idea is to create (tidy) objects that are easy to use and mostly ready for presentation, and consistent across packages.

 ## Installation